adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-Tying state and its visual representation together is a very good thing.
-It ensures that state changes are communicated interoperably.
+Tying state and its visual representation together is a good thing because tt ensures that state changes are communicated interoperably.
 Form should follow function, and doing so directly keeps them in-sync.

 #### The Basic Filter Function

 Having looked at the main interaction flows and routines that run off the back of them, we can look more closely at the filtering mechanism.
-This is important because a good filter is designed to forgive small typos.
+This is important because a good filter is designed to forgive small typos and letter casing.
 It's worth reminding ourselves again that the data that drives the suggestions reside in the select box `<option>` elements.

 ```HTML
 <select>